htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

 an NFS automounter, HTCondor may have problems if the automounter later decides to unmount the volume before the job has completed.
-This is because *condor\_submit* likely has stored the dynamic mount point as the job’s initial current working directory, and this mount point could become automatically unmounted by the automounter.
+This is because *condor\_submit* likely has stored the dynamic mount point as the job's initial current working directory, and this mount point could become automatically unmounted by the automounter.

 There is a simple work around.
 When submitting the job, use the submit